Eugene German

-Eugene Anthony German (born December 2, 1997) is an American professional basketball player for Beijing Ducks of the Chinese Basketball Association (CBA).
+Eugene Anthony German (born December 2, 1997) is an American professional basketball player for the Hapoel Tel Aviv of the Israeli Premier League and the EuroLeague.
 He played college basketball for the Northern Illinois Huskies and left as the program's all-time leading scorer and a conference champion.

 High school career

 German grew up in Gary, Indiana and played basketball from an early age under his father's guidance.
 At age 10, he was noticed by an Amateur Athletic Union coach at a church camp tournament and began playing around the state and country.
 German started high school at Andrean High School in Merrillville, Indiana but moved to Theodore Roosevelt High School in Gary, Indiana before playing a basketball game for Andrean.
 He did not play for Roosevelt either due to a left hip fracture.

 For his sophomore season, German transferred to 21st Century Charter School in Gary, averaging 17.4 points per game.
 As a junior, he averaged a state-high 32 points, six rebounds, three assists and three steals per game and was named to the Small School All-State team.
 After the season, he committed to play college basketball for Northern Illinois.
 As a senior, German averaged 33.5 points, 5.6 rebounds and four assists per game, helping 21st Century win a regional title.
 He had nine 40-point games and scored 51 points in a loss to national powerhouse La Lumiere School.
 He led the state of Indiana in scoring for a second straight year, becoming the first player to do so since Deshaun Thomas in 2009 and 2010.
 German earned Post-Tribune Player of the Year and Small School All-State honors.
 German finished his high school career as 21st Century's all-time leading scorer with 2,020 points.